jiangmiao/addrgen/README.txt

 Security Tips:
   The source and algorithm of addrgen is public.
 So the privkey could be enumerated.
-  A long random prefix is highly recommanded for security reason.
+  A long random prefix is highly recommended for security reason.

   # generate 32 bytes random string
   $ addrgen -seed